BigWilfred/teamdeathmatch/README.md

   - [Tags](#tags)

 ## Introduction
 The project that will be undertaken over the course of the semester in DECO3500 involves generating a new idea that addresses an existing issue or dilemma in the domain of news or journalism.
 The project will be developed utilising social, mobile and web technologies in order to explore how the dilemma can be resolved and to create a proof of concept prototype.
-More specifically, the dilemma the team has chosen to address is how might we make news more quickly and easily consumable for users on the go?
+More specifically, the dilemma the team has chosen to address is how might we make news more quickly and easily consumable for users on the go.
 Our goal is to prototype and build a mobile application that addresses this dilemma with a viable, appealing and engaging design that is capable of making a real impact in the news domain.

 ## Concept
 The project our team has proposed centres around the issue of people on the go (or with very little time) not having a quick and easy way to consume the latest news.
 Current news applications require users to scroll through headlines and open up stories they are interested in one by one.
 Even in this case, some users are inconvenienced more than others based on their interests.
 For example, sports news is typically featured only at the very bottom of the news applications’ front pages.
 Below are a few examples of current news applications, and their convoluted scrolling based deliveries: